sagemath/sagewiki_to_gh-2022-10-10/patchbot/plugins.md

-## page was renamed from plugins

-This page has moved to https://trac.sagemath.org/wiki/patchbot/plugins
+This page has moved to <a href="https://trac.sagemath.org/wiki/patchbot/plugins">https://trac.sagemath.org/wiki/patchbot/plugins</a>